iotml99/proxy/fix.md

-# Claude + Microsoft Fabric Remote MCP - Solution
+# Claude + Microsoft Fabric Remote MCP - Solution Writeup

+**Prepared for:** Erik
+**Date:** March 5, 2026
+**Subject:** Fixing AADSTS901002 when connecting Claude to the Fabric Remote MCP Server

+---

 ## Summary

-The setup was correct.
+Your setup was correct.
 The app registration, delegated permissions, and Fabric MCP endpoint were all configured properly.
 The error was caused by a known incompatibility between how Claude's MCP client initiates OAuth and what Microsoft Entra ID v2 accepts.
-The fix is a lightweight OAuth and MCP proxy deployed as an Azure Function in the tenant.
+The fix is a lightweight OAuth and MCP proxy deployed as an Azure Function in your tenant.

 ---